marthaurion/JChess/README.md

 - Created attack maps for checking threatened squares.
 - Move list displays each move that has been played.
 - Chess pieces are images.
-- Added a slightly improved form of castling.
+- Added castling and en passant as valid moves.
 - Added a form of checkmate detection.
 - Pawn will auto-promote to queen.
 - Stops the player from leaving the king in check.